SALVADOR DALI; artist quotes on Surrealism art, his life style with Gala, auto-biography notes, analysis, by the Spanish painter of the Surreal

 - Death is the thing I am most afraid of, and the resurrection of the flesh, a great Spanish theme, is the one that it is hardest for me to accept, form the point of view of….life. (p.
 22)

-- Shit scared them (the Surrealists, ed.).
-Shit and arseholes.
+– Shit scared them (the Surrealists, ed.).
+Shit and arsholes.
 Yet, what was more human and more needful of transcending!
 From that moment, I know I would keep on obsessing them with what they most dreaded.
-And when I invented Surrealist objects, I had the deep inner fulfilment of knowing, while the (Surrealist, ed.) group went into ecstasies over their operation, that these objects very exactly reproduced the contradictions of a rectal sphincter at work, so that what they were thus admiring was their own fear.
+And when I invented Surrealist objects, I had the deep inner fulfillment of knowing, while the (Surrealist, ed.) group went into ecstasies over their operation, that these objects very exactly reproduced the contradictions of a rectal sphincter at work, so that what they were thus admiring was their own fear.

 - Sleeping is a way of dying or at least of dying to reality, better still it is the death of reality, but reality dies in love as in dreams.
 The life of man is entirely occupied by the bloody osmoses of dreams and love.